bruvellu/cephalic-furrow/3-text/furrow.md

 The process of ectopic fold formation differs from the cephalic furrow invagination.
-While the cephalic furrow forms by a progressive invagination, the ectopic folds form by abrupt buckling of the tissue (@fig:buckling-process).
+While the cephalic furrow forms by a progressive invagination, the ectopic folds form by abrupt buckling of the tissue (Figure @fig:buckling-process).
 The ectopic folds can be initiated by reminiscent initiator cell behavior in btd mutants.
 In this case, the epithelium bulges, but does not invaginate, until it buckles with the expansion of area in dividing cells in the mitotic domains.
 In other ectopic folds, the epithelium